shybovycha/shybovycha.github.io/_posts/2017-02-21-speeding-up-algorithms-with-sse.md

 }
 {% endhighlight %}

-But if we now add the elements of that vector horizontaly to themselves, we would then have the two-element vector.
+But if we now add the elements of that vector horizontally to themselves, we would then have the two-element vector.
 Adding it to itself will give us the final single-element vector:

 {% highlight cpp %}
 float sum_sse(float *a, int n) {